5 Reasons to Fall in Love with Patagonia

 Patagonia is a region at the southern end of South America, shared by the countries of Argentina and Chile.
 For a long time it was considered a remote area of the world, but these days it’s much more accessible and still retains the magical feeling of being in a faraway place.

-It was a dream come true when I visited the Argentine side last year.
+It was a dream come true when I finally visited the Argentine side of Patagonia.
 I could never have imagined a place of such beauty without seeing it for myself.
 Now I’m eagerly waiting for the day until I can return to explore the Chilean side.

-Patagonia is certainly not a place I only plan on visiting once, and if it’s not already on your bucket list, it will be after reading what this beautiful region has to offer.
+Patagonia is certainly not a place I only plan on visiting once.
+If it’s not already on your bucket list, it will be after reading what this beautiful region has to offer.

 A hiker’s paradise